-Qua antitative Disclosures g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member Meeting regarding overseeing the remuneration was held on need basis. h) i) Number of employees having received a variable remuneration award during the financial year Not Applicable ii) Number and total amount of guaranteed bonuses awarded during the financial year The number of festival bonus disbursed to the employees during the year 2022 was equivalent to two basic salary and the total amount in Taka was Tk.
-45.51 million. iii) Number and total amount of sign-on awards made during the financial year Nil iv) Number and total amount of severance payments made during the financial year Nil i) i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms Nil Nil ii) Total amount of deferred remuneration paid out in the financial year Nil j) Breakdown of amount of i) Fixed and variable remuneration paid in 2022 were as follows: remuneration awards for the financial year to show: BDT in Million Particulars Amount Salary 429.96 Festival Bonus 45.51 PF contribution 23.02 Total 498.49 ii) Deferred and non-deferred (paid during the year) BDT in Million Particulars Amount Deferred - Non-deferred - iii) Different forms used (cash, shares and share-linked instruments, other forms).
-Remuneration is paid on cash basis (i.e. direct credit to the employee Bank account and/or Payment Order/ Cheque), as the case may be, as per rule/ practice. k) performance units) and explicit employees' exposure to implicit (e.g. fluctuations in the adjustments (e.g. claw backs or similar reversals or down and retained remuneration: Not Applicable i) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments Not Applicable ii) Total amount of reductions dur Not Applicable ii) lotal amount of reductions dai The state of the s
+Qua antitative Disclosures g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member Meeting regarding overseeing the remuneration was held on need basis. h) i) Number of employees having received a variable remuneration award during the financial year ii) Number and total amount of guaranteed bonuses awarded during the financial year The number of festival bonus disbursed to the employees during the year 2023 was equivalent to two basic salary and the total amount in Taka was Tk.
+46,074,455/- iii) Number and total amount of sign-on awards made during the financial year Nil iv) Number and total amount of severance payments made during the financial year Nil i) i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms red remuneration, split into Nil shares and share-linked ii) Total amount of deferred remuneration paid out in the financial year Nil j) Breakdown of amount of remuneration awards for the i) Fixed and variable remuneration paid in 2023 were as follows: financial year to show: Particulars BDT in Million Amount Salary 445.86 Festival Bonus 46.07 PF contribution 23.59 Total 515.52 ii) Deferred and non-deferred (paid during the year) DDT: 14'' BILL IN MILLION I Doutin BDT in Million [i Particulars Amount Particulars Deferred Non-deferred Deferred Non-deferred Amount - - Deferred Non-deferred iii) Different forms used (cash, shares and share-linked instrume Remuneration is paid on cash basis (i.e. direct credit to the em Amount ents, other forms). ployee Bank account k) performance units) and explicit Deferred Non-deferred iii) Different forms used (cash, shares and share-linked instrume Amount - ents, other forms). ployee Bank account alle/ practice. e value of shares or k) performance units) and explicit awards) of deferred remuneration Deferred Non-deferred iii) Different forms used (cash, shares and share-linked instrume Remuneration is paid on cash basis (i.e. direct credit to the emand/or Payment Order/ Cheque), as the case may be, as per ruemployees' exposure to implicit (e.g. fluctuations in the adjustments (e.g. claw backs or similar reversals or down and retained remuneration: Not Applicable eferred remuneration and retained remuneration exposed Amount - ents, other forms). ployee Bank account alle/ practice. e value of shares or k) performance units) and explicit awards) of deferred remuneration i) Total amount of outstanding de to ex post explicit and/or implicit Deferred Non-deferred iii) Different forms used (cash, shares and share-linked instrume Remuneration is paid on cash basis (i.e. direct credit to the emand/or Payment Order/ Cheque), as the case may be, as per ruemployees' exposure to implicit (e.g. fluctuations in the adjustments (e.g. claw backs or similar reversals or down and retained remuneration: Not Applicable eferred remuneration and retained remuneration exposed Amount - ents, other forms). ployee Bank account ele/ practice. e value of shares or nward revaluations of